• Skip to primary navigation

 While you don’t shake every cocktail, having a shaker on hand is essential for making fun cocktails at home.

-Pictured from left to right is a reusable straining cloth, a strainer, citrus squeezer, muddler and bar spoon.
+Pictured from left to right are a reusable straining cloth, a strainer, a citrus squeezer, muddler and bar spoon.

 Limes are always a home bar essential but they are mostly there for vibes as they aren’t really a tool.
 Duh.